* an old post I discovered.

 I also wonder how much of this reflection is prompted more by nostalgia and the socio-political policy expectations of outcomes.
 It is easy to look the the ‘greener’ future, only to turn and look back at the ‘greener’ past.

 I have also recently begun to ponder the impact of the sensory rich MLE environment on those who are challenged by excessive sensory stimulation, mainly prompted by a random article I read.
 This is where I think soundproofing is key.
 Yet at the same time, the growth I see in students has been amazing, particularly with regards to the key competencies.
-Oral language growth was also incredible (in the junior school at least – I have no idea of the impact of MLE on oral language growth in the senior context where I did not teach).
-There was a tremendous growth in vocabulary and sentence structure, particularly as older students have worked alongside younger students on common interest.
+I saw incredible oral language growth amongst the students who were tracked, regardless of their initial levels.
+There was a tremendous growth in vocabulary and sentence structure, particularly as older students have worked alongside younger students on common interests.
 This growth of the tuakana-teina relationship has been excellent to see.

 MLE has certainly developed a sense of ako (reciprocal learner-teacher relationship in which the roles switch) within our classroom.
 I would like to continue developing this.